josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 - estate;
 - fuel.

-Poorly designed training can waste all of those.
+Bad training can waste all of them.

-The better questions are:
+The useful questions are:

 > **What competence is required?**